Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Converso del teorema de la bisagra)
 **Converse of the hinge theorem**: given two triangles, if two sides of a triangle are congruent to two sides from the other triangle, and the remaining side of the first triangle is longer than the one of the second triangle, then the included angle from the first triangle has a measure greater than the one from the second triangle.
 In the triangles $\triangle ABC$ and $\triangle DEF$, if $AB = DE$, $BC = EF$, and $AC > DF$, then $m \angle B > m \angle E$.

+(Corolario del teorema de la bisagra)
+**Corollary of the hinge theorem**: in two triangles, if two sides of a triangle are congruent to two sides from the other triangle, and the included angle from the first triangle is congruent to the one from the second triangle, then the remaining side of the first triangle is congruent to the one of the second triangle.
+In the triangles $\triangle ABC$ and $\triangle DEF$, if $AB = DE$, $BC = EF$, and $\angle B \cong \angle E$, then $AC = DF$.

 (Teorema de la suma de los ángulos interiores de un polígono) **Polygon interior angles sum theorem**: the sum of the interior angles of a polygon, is $\pi$ times the number of unique triangles in which the polygon can be divided, which is the same as $\pi$ times the number of vertices minus $2$.
 Let $Ang_{int}$ be the sum of the interior angles of a polygon, and let $n$ be the number of vertices in the polygon, then $Ang_{int} = \pi(n - 2)$.